 The PLA grant is extra financial funding for full-time students who have dependent children.
 Check how the Parents' Learning Allowance works and whether you can get it.

 The tax-free boost of £500 is for those who need most help with the costs of a new baby.
 Check to see if you qualify for the Sure Start Maternity Grant 2022 as a one-off payment.

 BENEFITS OVERVIEW: The A to Z list of benefits and allowances covers all categories of social welfare.
 Check out your rights to financial benefits and allowances in the United Kingdom.

-WHAT IS UC?
-The roll out continues across the United Kingdom.
-Find out how Universal Credit is replacing six welfare benefits with one monthly payment for those who qualify.
+The roll out of UC continues across the United Kingdom.
+Find out how Universal Credit is replacing six key welfare benefits with one monthly payment for those who qualify.

-Benefits for Families Advice Overview for the United Kingdom
+List of Benefits for Families in United Kingdom